 - 1. Rinse.
-As soon as the tank is empty, use the hose to rinse the tank with lukewarm water.
-Use a fresh wet cloth to wipe away spots of milk on the lid, agitator shaft and inside the tank.
+As soon as the tank is empty, use the hose to rinse the tank with cool to lukewarm water.
+Use a fresh wet cloth to wipe away spots of milk on the lid, agitator and inside the tank.
 Use the hose to spray directly into the spout from the inside. - 2.
 Wash.
 Fill one of the stainless steel buckets with very hot water.
-Add chlorinated alkaline detergent as directed on the label.
+Add 1/2 tablespoon of Liquid K. Soap and 1/2 tablespoon of baking soda.
 Using the blue brushes, brush all parts of the tank, agitator and lid with the soapy water.
 Imagine the tank divided into quarters.
 Brush the wall and bottom of each quarter thoroughly.
-Brush the inside of the spout.
+Brush inside of the spout.
 Rinse away soapy water. - 3.
 Sanitize.
 Close the valve on the spout.
 Pour bucket of iodine solution into the tank.
-Use the soft brush to wipe all parts of the tank, agitator and lid with the sanitizing solution.
+Use the soft brush to wipe all parts of the tank, agitator and lid with the santizing solution.
 Drain back into the same bucket.
 Put bucket into the sink.
 Place drain bucket under spout and rinse the tank with warm or hot water.
 Wipe away sanitizer from agitator and lid. - 4.
 Disassemble filler adapter.
 Rinse, wash and sanitize all parts.
 Set on the wire rack to dry, cover with stainless steel bucket.